toastdroid/toastdroid.github.io/_posts/2014-07-04-null_shared_preferences_key_equals_bad_news_droids/null_shared_preference_key.md

 ---
-layout: post
-title: Null Shared Preference Key == Bad News Droids
+title: "Null Shared Preference Key == Bad News Droids"
 author: Chris Pierick
 categories: [tips, development]
-tags: [Shared Preference, bug, android, java]
+tags: [shared preference, bug, android, java]
 ---

 There is a little [known bug][1] in Android’s SharedPreference that will have devastating effects on your app.
 This revolves around what happens when you try to save a null key into SharedPreferences.
 The first question is:

 ## Why would you have a null key?

 This is a good question.
 In most cases, if you have "good" code, you’ll never run into this.
-Let me tell you how I ran into this problem.
+Let me tell you how I ran into this problem.<!--more-->

 In my case I was working with an ever changing api.
 My response returned an array of objects, each with an id.
 As these objects could be changed on the website, when I received them from the api I wanted to update what was already stored in the SharedPreferences.